I direct the Artificial Intelligence and Systems Laboratory (AISys). AISys is located at 2212 and 1211 in Storey Innovation Center.

 - We all love what we do, proud of what we bring into the world, and how we build it.

-- We love to give and receive regular feedback, this helps us to constantly learn and improve our outcomes.
+- We love to give and receive regular feedback; this helps us constantly learn and improve our outcomes.

 - Everyone is of equal value.
 Fairness and equality matter to us a lot.